rug-cit-hpc/league-of-robots/roles/irods/README.md

+# Prerequisites
+ - a Centos 7 server with preinstalled epel-release
+ - admin access to this machine, for installing packages
+ -

+# About the iRODS and PostgreSQL database

-Role set up the iRODS iCAT server and it's PostgreSQL database
+Role sets up the iRODS iCAT server and (optionally) a local PostgreSQL database.
+The iCAT server can also access to the remote PostgreSQL server.
+The selection of local or remote PostgreSQL server is definder with the `pgsql_server` variable.

 The installation file can be either assebmled from the set role variables, or by copying the new installation file onto the